nils-hamel/eratosthene-suite/README.md

 ## eratosthene-suite

 The _eratosthene-suite_ offers a front-end to the eratosthene indexation server implemented in the _liberatosthene_ library.
-It consists in a software suite implementing front-ends to the functionality of the indexation server.
+It consists in a softwares suite offering front-end solutions to the functionalities of the eratosthene library.

-The main software implements the server itself allowing to simply create instance of it.
-The suite also offers a front-end software for the data injection in the servers storage structure.
-Finally, it also offers a graphical client allowing to browse the data contained in the servers storage structure through a 4 dimensional representation of earth.
+The principale software implements the server itself allowing to simply create instances and maintain services.
+The suite also offers a front-end software for the data injection in the available servers.
+It also offers a graphical software allowing to browse the 4D worlds offered by the available servers.

+Other tools are also available as the isometric projection creation and the address and time conversion softwares

 ## Dependencies